LiamBailey/TweetSlider/README.txt

 and reference the jquery.tweetslider.min.js folder in a script tag like so:

 <script type="text/javascript" src="/tweetslider/jquery.tweetslider.min.js"></script>

+Both examples above assume the plugin folder is in the web root.
+If you don't put it in the web root then obviously these paths will change.
+You will also need to change the url the plugin calls to get the tweets.
+The easiest way to do this is to navigate to the setup.php script in the plugin directory in your web browser.
+It will do the work for you.
+If you want you can edit jquery.tweetslider.min.js, search options.url and change the value from /tweetslider/get_tweets.php to whatever the correct value is.

 Then create a holder for the slider, I have chosen a div with the id tweets.